JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 Kotlin Multiplatform allows you to share code across different platforms, whether it's mobile, web, or desktop.
 The platforms to which the code is compiled are defined by the list of _targets_.

-Each target has a corresponding *source set*, which represents a set of source files with its own dependencies and compiler options.
+Each target has a corresponding *source set* which represents a set of source files with its own dependencies and compiler options.
 Platform-specific source sets, for example `jvmMain` for the JVM, can make use of platform-specific libraries and APIs.